 The Detailed differencing option enables you to show differences in detail or reduce the number of differences (so that navigation is faster).
 With detailed differencing toggled off, consecutive nodes that are different are displayed as a single node.
 This applies also to consecutive nodes on different hierarchical levels, such as an element node and its child attribute node.
-Please note that detailed differencing must be checked to enable merging and exporting differences.

 These are options for ignoring namespaces and prefixes when searching for differences.